Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Compliance with:

-Retail companies do not just need data — they need auditable data.
-This is essential for compliance with Law 7/2022 and preparation for CSRD reporting.
+Retail companies do not just need data: they need auditable data.
+This is essential both for compliance with Law 7/2022 and for preparing reporting under the CSRD.

-In the event of an audit or inspection, companies should not have to reconstruct information manually.
+In the event of an audit or inspection, the company should not have to reconstruct information manually.
 The system must be designed from the outset to respond quickly and rigorously.

 Corporate teams need global visibility, while stores need autonomy.
-The combination of centralized control and local action is essential.
+The combination of centralised control and local action is essential.

 To avoid duplication and errors, the solution should integrate with: